Gertrude Lawrence: Early stage career

 Following Hannele, Lawrence reconnected with her father, who was living with a chorus girl.
 They agreed to let her tour with them in two successive revues, after which Arthur announced he had signed a year-long contract with a variety show in South Africa, leaving the two young women to fend for themselves.
 Lawrence, now aged sixteen, opted to live at the Theatrical Girls' Club in Soho rather than return to her mother and stepfather.

 She worked steadily with various touring companies until 1916, when she was hired by impresario André Charlot to understudy Beatrice Lillie and appear in the chorus of his latest production in London's West End.
 When it closed, she assumed Lillie's role on tour, then returned to London once again to understudy the star in another Charlot production, where she met dance director Francis Gordon-Howley.
 Although he was twenty years her senior, the two wed and soon after had a daughter Pamela, born on 28 May 1918, who was Lawrence's only child.
 The marriage was not a success, and Lawrence took Pamela with her to her mother's home in Clapham.
 The couple remained separated but did not divorce until ten years later.

 In 1918, either during Lawrence's pregnancy or shortly after she gave birth, she contracted lumbago.
 Charlot gave her two weeks to recuperate.
 He saw Lawrence at an opening night party at Ivor Novello's invitation two days before she was cleared to return to work by her doctor.
 Charlot immediately fired her.
 When the apparent reason for her dismissal became common knowledge among other West End theatrical producers, she was allegedly unable to find work, according to some sources.
-(The veracity of this information is put in doubt by a theater program for the opening performance of Charlot's revue Buzz Buzz on 20 December 1918, which clearly shows that Lawrence was in the cast at that time, and there is no evidence that she could have left the cast during its 613-performance run that ended on 13 March 1920.)
+(The veracity of this information is put in doubt by a theatre programme for the opening performance of Charlot's revue Buzz Buzz on 20 December 1918, which clearly shows that Lawrence was in the cast at that time, and there is no evidence that she could have left the cast during its 613-performance run that ended on 13 March 1920.)